QTP-team/QTP_figures/README.md

 Supplementary Fig. 10.
 Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.

 Supplementary Fig. 11.
-The phylogenetic tree of SGB 6458 and SGB 8084.
+Statistics of the frequency of single-copy genes (Ka/Ks>1 and Ka/Ks>1) and pN/pS ratio per SGB for high host-swap rate events and co-phylogeny rate events.

+Supplementary Fig. 12.
+Functional divergence of representative SGBs with high frequent co-phylogeny or host-swap events in Bacteroidota and different host species.